cameron-cunningham-ix/KnightEngine/engine/Material_Engine_CHANGELOG.md

 # Material Engine Changelog

+## Material Engine V0.431
+- Changed bishop pair score to only score for actual pair (light and dark)

+## Material Engine V0.42 (2025-01-13)
+- Some evaluation constants changed

 ## Material Engine V0.41 (2025-01-12)
 - Added piece-square tables for early game and endgame, and ENDGAME_LERP for interpolating between early and endgame